draftverify/draftverify.com/docs/f-6-keg-identification-standard.md

 - text is obstructed or non-standard
 - tag has not been activated

-Such kegs must not enter NA draft service.

 </div>
 </section>

 <!-- SECTION 8 — AUDIT REQUIREMENTS -->
 <section class="section">